alvarmig/SpringBoot-basic/README.md

 # Java-Spring
 Collection of basic projects based on Spring boot and Maven

-<strong>Objective:</strong> The purpose of this repository is to store basic projects that are based on Spring boot and Maven.
+<strong>Objective:</strong> The purpose of this repository is to store basic Spring boot and Maven based projects.

 You can ding the following projects:
 <ul>